jcrosasb/sensor_streaming/README.md

 3. eda_model_m.ipynb
 4. eda_model_speedo.ipynb

-Each of these notebooks has the solutions for Exercise 1 found in https://docs.google.com/document/d/1xdPnT4kceF9VKYDTvORRGx-TC3JAJAi0/edit

-For Exercise 2, the directory "scripts" has the following files:
-1. producer.py
-2. consumer.py
-3. input.ini

-To run it, please do:
+To run the containers, please do:
 > docker-compose up -d --build

 After this, you may open the browser and type